andim/evolimmune/README.md

 This repository contains the source code associated with the manuscript

-Mayer, Mora, Rivoire, Walczak : [Diversity of immune strategies explained by adaptation to pathogen statistics](http://dx.doi.org/10.1101/033159), bioRxiv 2015
+Mayer, Mora, Rivoire, Walczak : [Diversity of immune strategies explained by adaptation to pathogen statistics](http://dx.doi.org/10.1073/pnas.1600663113), PNAS 2016

 It allows reproduction of all numerical results reported in the manuscript.